 The real-time clock chip includes 56 bytes of non-volatile RAM.
 The RAM is maintained as long as main or backup power is provided to the chip.
-Drivers are not currently available to access this feature.
+Built-in drivers may not be available to access this feature, but the RAM can be accessed using the I2C driver.
 Contact ADS Sales if your application requires this feature.